ungoldman/sitedown/README.md

    └─ cat.jpg        ==>          └─ cat.jpg
 ```

-By default, it will collect all markdown files in the current directory and create a new generated website in the `build` directory, mirroring the source directory structure.
+It takes all markdown files in the current folder (and subfolders) and generates a new site in the `build` directory.

 - Converts `README.md` files into indexes (`index.html`).
 - Creates directory indexes for pretty URLs (`CHANGELOG.md` => `changelog/index.html`).